htakemur/EnsembleTractography/README.md

 ====================
 This repository contains the source code to perform the ensemble tractography and replicate key results from the following paper paper:

-Ensemble tractography. by Takemura, H., Wandell, B. A. & Pestilli, F. In preparation.
+Ensemble tractography. by Takemura, H., Wandell, B. A. & Pestilli, F. In revision.

 This repository is still under prepration.

 Required operating enviroment

-Matlab 2012b.
+Matlab 2012b or newer version of MATLAB.
 The code probably runs on earlier versions, but we have not checked extensively.

 The code also requires three toolboxes you can download freely:

 1) vistasoft (Wandell Lab., Stanford) https://github.com/vistalab/vistasoft

-2) LIFE (Franco Pestilli, Stanford) https://github.com/francopestilli/life
+2) LiFE (Franco Pestilli, Indiana University; Cesar Caiafa, CONICET) https://github.com/francopestilli/life

 3) MBA (Franco Pestilli, Stanford) https://github.com/francopestilli/mba